Collections of residual waste material and site deposit

 COLLECTION OF FURNITURE AND APPLIANCES IN GOOD CONDITION

-• Collection requests must be submitted online: https://www.grenierpopulaire.com/cueillette-et-livraison
+• Pick-up requests must be made online : https://www.grenierpopulaire.com/cueillette-et-livraison

-• The furniture must be in good condition and meet cleanliness standards.
-A picture of the item is required by the organization before collection to avoid any misunderstandings and unnecessary travel.
+• The goods must be in good condition and meet the standards of cleanliness.
+A photo of the item is requested by the organization before pick-up to avoid any misunderstanding and unnecessary moving.

-• For moving large furniture, the entrance door must already have been removed to facilitate handling.
+• When moving large pieces of furniture, the front door should already be dismantled/unscrewed to facilitate handling.

-• No item may be added to a collection if it has not been previously accepted by the organization, in order to prevent disruption to the carrier’s management of space and time.
+• No item may be added to a pick-up unless it has been previously accepted by the organization, in order not to interfere with the carrier’s space and time management.

-• For collection of non-functional appliances, they must be placed outside the home the day before the collection and protected from the weather.
-Citizens should be careful not to place items at the curbside in order to avoid theft.
+• For the collection of non-functional appliances, they must be placed outside the home the day before collection and protected from the weather.
+Citizens should be careful not to place them at the curb in order to avoid theft.

 Contact the Public Works Department to find out all you need to know about the waste disposal facilities available at the municipal garage.